 Max input: 4K 30fps

-Best for: Using mirrorless as webcam, simple setups
+Best for: Turning a mirrorless into a webcam, simple setups

 2. Elgato HD60 X — Best General Creator Capture Card